Pensacola, Florida: Abandoned Goofy Golf

 Classic old-style mini-golf, built in the late 1950s but currently abandoned.
 Roadsideamerica.com Report...
 [05/03/2015]

-Visitor Tips and News About Goofy Golf in Ruins
+Visitor Tips and News About Abandoned Goofy Golf

 According to Tim Hollis, author of Dixie before Disney, Panama City Beach's Goofy Golf was opened in 1959, after a string of proto-Goofy Golf establishments in Ft.
 Walton Beach and Pensacola, FL.
 The Pensacola courses had fallen on hard times in recent years but we are happy to report that new owners are actively restoring the courses.
 Course #1 (which includes the dinosaur and alligator holes) was repainted this year and efforts are underway to begin work on course #2.
 Wood and carpet is being replaced.
 We found the course to be a good challenge and playing among the original creatures was great fun.[Wade H. Jeffrey, PhD, 09/02/2003]